Henrik Karlsson: Playing career

 Karlsson made his NHL debut on 22 October 2010, a 6–2 victory over the Columbus Blue Jackets.
 He became only the third goaltender in Flames' franchise history (after Jim Craig and Tyler Moss) to win his first game.
 He appeared in 17 games as the Flames' backup, finishing with a 4–5–6 record and a goals against average of 2.38.
 Following the season, he re-signed with the team, agreeing to a two-year deal worth $1.725 million.
 Karlsson struggled early in the 2011–12 NHL season, failing to win his first five decisions before suffering a torn medial collateral ligament in a game against the Vancouver Canucks on 4 December that caused him to miss two months of play.
-When he returned to action, he was often passed over for third goaltender Leland Irving when the team wanted to rest Kiprusoff, and consequently appeared in only nine games during the season.
+When he returned to action, he was often passed over for third goaltender Leland Irving when the team wanted to rest Kiprusoff and consequently appeared in only nine games during the season.
 He started the final game of the year, a 5–2 victory over the Anaheim Ducks.
 It was his only win of the season, and his first since 21 January 2011.

-On 21 January 2013, Karlsson was traded by the Flames to the Chicago Blackhawks for a seventh round pick in the 2013 NHL Entry Draft.
+On 21 January 2013, Karlsson was traded by the Flames to the Chicago Blackhawks for a seventh-round pick in the 2013 NHL Entry Draft.
 The Blackhawks immediately assigned him to their AHL affiliate, the Rockford IceHogs.
 He was recalled that season during the playoffs.
-The Blackhawks won the Stanley Cup that season, but he did not qualify to have his name on the Stanley Cup.
+The Blackhawks won the Stanley Cup that season, but he did not qualify to have his name on the Stanley Cup even though he dressed for the first 5 playoff games.
+He was awarded a Stanley Cup for his efforts.